💬 Join Equaldex's LGBTQ+ Discord to discuss LGBT rights and chat!

 ?

-Intersex infant surgery in Sumatera Utara is unknown.
+Intersex infant surgery in Sumatera Utara is not banned.

 Current status